emmalearnscode/learn-country-quiz/walkthrough/9-suggest-improvements.md

 We did not like that we had to write a lot of extra code to be able to use feature flags and a lot of old code remained in the files which can bloat the size of the bundle.

 Working with cookies and flags saved in localStorage led to extra time being spent having to clear the information in the inspector to make sure that we were working with the right information when we were testing.

+Trunk based development makes it difficult for the team to work on different parts of the application at the same time since it would result in a big merge conflict.

 - Can you come up with a couple of ideas for how to improve the workflow?